-West Bar was surveyed for dispersed recreation on May 18, 2016.
-ORV disturbance was found at one site along with litter that was removed.
-Fall surveys were performed on November 8, 2016 that found ORV disturbances at two sites.
-There were no fire pits present or evidence of tree disturbance on either survey.
+West Bar was surveyed for dispersed recreation on June 13, 2018.
+Litter was found at one location and removed.
+Fall surveys were performed on September 5, 2018 that found one large fire pit and trash.
+The fire pit was displaced and trash was removed.
+There was no evidence of tree disturbance on either survey.